camunda/camunda-docs/docs/components/best-practices/development/routing-events-to-processes.md

 <span className="callout">3</span>

-In this case, a **conditional event** watching this data (e.g. a process variable changed by the human task) triggers and causes the process to reconsider the consequences of the new findings.
+In this case, a **conditional event** watching this data (e.g. a process variable changed by the user task) triggers and causes the process to reconsider the consequences of the new findings.

 :::caution Camunda 8
 Camunda 8 does not yet [support a **conditional event**](/components/modeler/bpmn/bpmn-coverage.md).